 Saturday and Sunday performances are sold out.
 Please see our waiting-list policy for more information about walkup tickets.
 Tickets are still available for the CHRP gala, Friday, November 4.

-An ASL interpreter will be at each performance and post-show talk.
+An ASL interpreter will be at each post-show talk.

 There are funky grooves and joyous ones . . . of terrific complexity.

 Copresented with Chicago Human Rhythm Project and Chicago Humanities Festival